juno-v/fullstack-test/README.md

     if not, navigate to 'http://localhost:3000'
     4) You won't see data if you start the front end first, so move on to the next steps and start up your back end
+    5) if you run into something like 'sh  react scripts command not found' try and install the react scripts : npm i react-scripts or remove node modules and reinstall

 ## Back End Set Up